 If you're keen on owning all the books you read, then the Kindle Store usually has way more titles on offer than the Kobo Store – primarily due to Amazon's self-publishing platform – but Kobo's Super Points system allows you to save points you earn on purchases for later use (note that these points do have an expiration date).

 Another thing to keep in mind when choosing an ereader is the support for different file types.
 All Kindle ebooks you purchase from Amazon will be in .azw format, although the ereaders will also support .mobi files too.
 There is no .epub support here and you will need to use a tool like Calibre to convert .epubs to a supported format (either .azw or .mobi).

-Kobos, on the other hand, will support most file types – with the exception of Amazon's own .azw of course.
+Kobos, on the other hand, will support most file types (it can handle 15 formats) – with the exception of Amazon's own .azw of course.
 You'll even be able to read PDFs, text files, comics and graphic novels on your Kobo device, just to name a few.

 You'll find that the Kindles have some custom fonts designed by Amazon, with Bookerly and Ember being the most popular ones.
 We found that the list of fonts on Kindles is extensive enough that we didn't find the need to sideload more, but you can if you need to.

 Kobo devices also have their own set of default fonts, but there's no rule against sideloading more, including Amazon's own custom ones like Bookerly.
 And sideloading is as easy as plugging your Kobo ereader into a computer and moving your desired font to the device's fonts folder.